penumbra-zone/web/docs/adrs/006-web-apis.md

 ## `PenumbraProvider` interface

 Any user may have one or multiple tools present that independently offer some kind of Penumbra service.
 These independent software are called "providers".
+For example, Prax browser extension is a provider.

 You can interact with providers directly, but it is recommended to use `PenumbraClient`.

-Providers should identify themselves by origin URI, typically a chrome extension URI, and expose a simple `PenumbraProvider` API to initate connection.
+Providers should identify themselves by origin URI, typically a chrome extension URI, and expose a simple `PenumbraProvider` API to initiate connection.

 Available providers may be discovered by a record on the document at `window[Symbol.for('penumbra')]`, of the type `Record<string, PenumbraProvider>` where the key is a URI origin at which the provider's manifest is hosted.